Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 The position and height of the seat in the kayak may also affect your feeling of stability.
 If the seat sits lower in the deck you may feel more comfortable, as your center of gravity will likely be lower than if the seat was positioned higher in the vessel.

 You may find that yaks with more defined or raised sides might feel more secure than those with a lower profile.
+If you're a heavy person, the kayak will tend to sit lower in the water, especially if it's close to capacity.

 The type of seat may also play a role in how comfortable you’ll be on the water.
 Having a seat with an adjustable backrest can be useful in finding a comfortable paddling position.
+The seats will often vary significantly with different kayak manufacturers.

 Outriggers can help to distribute the weight across an even wider area by making it feel as though your yak is wider than it is; helping to stabilize it just as you would stabilize a child’s bicycle by adding training wheels.